Katia Kouyaté

-Mohamed Katia Kouyaté (born 9 September 2003) is an English footballer who plays as a left winger and centre forward for Spennymoor Town on loan from club Barrow.
+Mohamed Katia Kouyaté (born 9 September 2003) is an English footballer who plays as a left winger and centre forward for club Barrow.

 Career

 Born in Manchester, Kouyaté joined Everton at the age of 8.
 He signed his first professional contract in September 2020.
 In September 2022, he signed a new two-year contract with the club.
 He scored his first senior goal in July 2023 in a friendly match.

 After leaving Everton, he signed a three-year contract with Barrow in June 2024.
 He thanked the club for showing "faith" and "confidence" in him.

 On 12 September 2025, he joined National League North club Spennymoor Town on loan until January 2026.

+In January 2026, he went out on loan again, dropping a division to sign for Northern Premier League Premier Division side Warrington Town on an initial one-month loan.

 Playing style

 Kouyaté plays as a left winger and centre forward.
 Upon signing for Barrow in June 2024, he described himself by saying "I play anywhere across the front three but predominantly on the left or down the middle.
 I'm a quick and direct player who likes to take people on one versus one, I like to make things happen and I like to get myself on the scoreboard".
 He has also been praised for his "naturally impressive physique, lightning speed and awe-inspiring power".